 What is My Apps Secure Sign-in Extension / Addon?

-This extension is required to launch specific applications at https://myapps.microsoft.com, also known as the My Apps, which provides single sign-on to cloud applications within your organization.
+This extension is required to launch specific applications at https://myapps.microsoft.com, also known as My Apps, which provides single sign-on to cloud applications within your organization.

 With this extension, you can: